All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Remember, using points for a better routing isn’t just about convenience – it can also significantly enhance your travel experience by minimizing layovers and maximizing comfort.

-The Power of Flexibility: A Major Perk of Booking Flights with Points
+A Major Perk of Booking Flights with Points: Get Points Refunded if You Need to Cancel

 Beyond just the flexibility of changes and cancellations, booking with airline miles often comes with some extra perks you don’t get with the cheapest cash fares.
 For instance, booking a United award ticket usually means you get free seat selection and a carry-on bag.
 These perks are often stripped away in the lowest “Basic Economy” cash fares, making award tickets even more appealing.